bloodstiller/bruteforcer/README.md

 ### Usage

-To use the script, you need to provide it with the URL of the Tomcat page you wish to target, the specific path to either the manager or host-manager, and the file paths for the username and password lists.
-Optionally, you can specify a proxy.
+Provide the script with the target's URL, the application path (for Tomcat's either `/manager` or `/host-manager` for Jenkins `/login`), and the paths to your username and password lists.
+A proxy is optional.

-`python tomcat_bruteforcer.py -U <URL> -P <Path> -u <UsernamesFile> -p <PasswordsFile> [--proxy <ProxyAddress>]`
+`python bruteforcer.py -U <URL> -P <Path> -u <UsernamesFile> -p <PasswordsFile> [--proxy <ProxyAddress>]`

 #### Arguments

     -U, --url: The URL to the target Tomcat page.
-    -P, --path: The path to the manager or host-manager on the target site.
+    -P, --path: The path to the manager,host-manager or login on the target site.
     -u, --usernames: The file containing the list of usernames to attempt.
     -p, --passwords: The file containing the list of passwords to attempt.
     --proxy: (Optional) The proxy address to route traffic through, e.g., http://127.0.0.1:8080.

 ### Example
+- **Tomcat**:

-`python tomcat_bruteforcer.py -U http://example.com -P /manager -u usernames.txt -p passwords.txt --proxy http://127.0.0.1:8080`
+  - `python bruteforcer.py -U http://example.com -P /manager -u usernames.txt -p passwords.txt --proxy http://127.0.0.1:8080`

-This command will attempt to brute force the login at http://example.com/manager/html using the usernames and passwords listed in usernames.txt and passwords.txt, respectively, routing traffic through the proxy at http://127.0.0.1:8080.
+- **Jenkins**:
+  - `python bruteforcer.py -U http://example.com:8000 -P /login -u usernames.txt -p passwords.txt --proxy http://127.0.0.1:8080`

 ## Disclaimer